Tainan: Agriculture

 Agriculture is important to the city, especially the River North Region.
 While fisheries and fish farming signify the coastal districts, rice and fruit farms shaped the landscape of the inland agriculture region.
 The city is famous for its milkfish, oyster, rice, mango, sugar cane, pomelo (文旦), pineapple and lotus seed.
 A state-funded agricultural research center was established in Sinhua District to ensure the market competitiveness of the crop.
 The headquarters of the World Vegetable Center, an NPO that aims to improve crop quality in poorer countries, is in Shanhua District.

 Once dominant industries, salt and sugar production are declining into irrelevance.
 Taiyen (Taiwan salt) co. and Taiwan Sugar Corp., both headquartered in Tainan, transformed to businesses in biotechnology, quality agriculture, retail and tourism.

-Orchid growing is one of the most symbolic agriculture industry for its well-known brand name in the floristry world.
+Orchid growing is also one of the most symbolic agriculture industry.
 A nationally founded special plantation district with R&D resources is established in Houbi District.